Pharmacogenetics: The Future of Personalised Medicine

 In order to gain information about your genetic makeup, certain healthcare providers offer a process called genome sequencing.

-At ROC Private clinic we work with New Amsterdam Genomics to offer our patients the latest cutting edge technology in genome sequencing.
+At ROC Clinic we work with New Amsterdam Genomics to offer our patients the latest cutting edge technology in genome sequencing.

 To provide you with your genome sequence we simply take a small sample of saliva and send it to our labs.
 Our experienced doctors will then talk you through your genome sequencing results, explaining to you what each of the findings mean.